 Mount Perry is a peak located 3.6 air miles north of Dante's View which has stunning views of Badwater Basin and the Panamint Mountains along the way and at the summit.
 Difficulties encountered on the hike include minor route finding to stay on the ridge use trail and a few minorly challenging sections while climbing through the Hogback Section.
 Topographical maps of the hiking route can be found by clicking on the buttons above.
 The parking area for the hike to use the commonly used south ridge route is located at Dante's View.
-GPS coordinates for the Mount Perry summit are 36° 16.420'N, 116° 43.466'W.
+GPS coordinates for the Mount Perry summit are 36.273666, -116.724434.

 Outside of Dante's View and Dante BM (which are part of the hike), Mount Perry has perhaps the best view from any other place in the Black Mountains of the Badwater Basin area and the Panamint Mountains across the way.
 Mount Perry was named for John W. S. Perry of the Harmony Borax Company.
 John Perry was known for building large sturdy wagons which were used for hauling borax out of Death Valley from 1882 to 1889.
 The February 5, 1961 issue of the San Bernadino County Sun newspaper stated: "When J. W. S. Perry started the first 20 mule teams from Harmony Borax Works in Death Valley for Mojave 165 miles distant he was subjecting the great freight carriers to about as severe punishment as could have been devised."
 And that's why he put so much effort into building strong wagons.